girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Text_Formatting/README.md

 * `<i>` - This tag is used to make text Italic.
 * `<em>` - This tag is used to Emphasize text i.e displays the contents in Italic.
 * `<mark>` - This tag is used to highlight texts.
+* `<tt>` - This tag is used to display a text in Teletype .
 * `<small>` - This tag is used to decrease the font size by one unit.
+* `<big>` - This tag is used to increase the font size by one unit.
 * `<del>` - This tag defines that the text has been deleted from the document.
+* `<s>` - This tag is used to diplay the text which is no longer correct or relevant.
+* `<code>` - This tag displays the text in monospaced font , used commonly to display source code.
+* `<pre>` - This tag is used to define preformatted text.
+The browsers displays the enclosed text with white spaces and line breaks.
 * `<ins>` - This tag displays the content which is added.
+* `<u>` - This tag is used to underline the text written within it.
 * `<sub>` - This tag is used to display the content slightly below the normal line.
 * `<sup>` - This tag is used to display the content slightly above the normal line.